Recursive Descriptions of Polar Codes: Recursive Descriptions of Polar Codes Decoding Algorithms

-The algorithm outputs the following structures. \begin{itemize} \item A matrix $ {\bf U} $ of $M\times N$ dimension, which represents $M$ arrays of information values (each array of length $N$) - this is the list of the possible information words that the decoder estimated. \item A matrix $ {\bf X} $ of $M\times N$ dimension, which represents $M$ arrays of codewords (each array of length $N$) - this is the list of codewords that correspond to the information words in ${\bf U}$. \item An indicator vector ${\bf s}_{0}^{M-1}$, that indicates for each row in ${ \bf U}$ and ${\bf X}$ to which row in the input ${\bf \Pi^{(0)}}$ and ${\bf \Pi^{(1)}}$ it has originated from (i.e. it refers to the statical model that was assumed when estimating this row). \item A marker $\rho_{out}$ indicating how many rows in $ {\bf U}$ or $ {\bf X} $ are occupied. \end{itemize}
+The algorithm outputs the following structures. \begin{itemize} \item A matrix $ \hat{\bf U} $ of $L\times N$ dimensions, which represents $L$ arrays of information values (each array of length $N$) - this is the list of the possible information words that the decoder estimated. \item A matrix $ \hat{\bf X} $ of $L\times N$ dimensions, which represents $L$ arrays of codewords (each array of length $N$) - this is the list of codewords that correspond to the information words in $\hat{\bf U}$. \item A vector ${\bf s}_{0}^{L-1}$, that indicates for each row in $\hat{ \bf U}$ and $\hat{\bf X}$ to which row in the input ${\bf \Pi}^{(0)}$ and ${\bf \Pi}^{(1)}$ it has originated from (i.e. it refers to the statical model that was assumed when estimating this row). \item A scalar $\rho_{out}$ indicating how many rows in $ \hat{\bf U}$ or $ \hat{\bf X} $ are occupied. \end{itemize}